 Residential Tax Exemptions:

 Taxpayers that own their own home can save money on their tax bill with a tax exemption.
-To qualify for this exemption you will need to have owned and occupied the home since January 1st of that year.
+To qualify for this exemption, you will need to have owned and occupied the home since January 1st of that year.
+The residential exemption reduces the overall real estate tax bill by exempting a portion of the property’s value from taxation.
+Residential tax rates and Residential Exemption values typically change each fiscal year and tax collection periods vary by city/town.
+Best to verify this information with the city/town assessor for the current fiscal year.

 Homestead Tax Exemptions: